-- Get to know your mentor.
-Make time to talk to them about their career and their life outside their career.
-Value their viewpoint. - Do what you say you're going to do.
+- Get to know your mentee.
+Make time to talk to them about their career and their life outside their career. - Do what you say you're going to do.
 Agree what you are aiming to achieve through your mentoring sessions.
-Be reliable and always do what you say you are going to do.

-- Communicate openly and honestly.
+Be reliable and always do what you say you are going to do. - Communicate openly and honestly.
 Discuss issues as soon as they arise.
 Ask for and give feedback. - Don't be afraid to challenge.
-An open, honest relationship will allow you to challenge your mentor constructively to explore a wider viewpoint.
+An open, honest relationship will allow you to challenge your mentee constructively to explore a wider viewpoint.

-Building rapport with your mentor
+Building rapport with your Mentee

-Taking time to build rapport with your mentor will help you both to get the most from the mentoring relationship.
+Taking time to build rapport with your mentee will help you both to get the most from the mentoring relationship.